Téa Obreht: The Tiger's Wife

 The Tiger's Wife was published by Weidenfeld & Nicolson in 2010.
 It is a novel set in an unnamed Balkan country, in the present and half a century ago, and features a young doctor's relationship with her grandfather and the stories he tells her.
 These concern a "deathless man" who meets him several times in different places and never grows old, and a deaf-mute girl from his childhood village who befriends a tiger that escaped from a zoo.
 It was largely written while she was at Cornell, and excerpted in The New Yorker in June 2009.
 Asked to summarize it by a university journalist, Obreht replied, "It's a family saga that takes place in a fictionalized province of the Balkans.
 It's about a female narrator and her relationship to her grandfather, who's a doctor.
 It's a saga about doctors and their relationships to death throughout all these wars in the Balkans."

 The Tiger's Wife won the British Orange Prize for Fiction in 2011 (for 2010 publications).
 Obreht was the youngest winner of the annual prize (established 1996), which recognizes "excellence, originality and accessibility in women's writing from throughout the world".
 Late in 2011 she was a finalist for that year's U.S. National Book Award for Fiction.

 Inland

 Inland was published by Penguin Random House in 2019.
 It is set in the American West in the late 19th century.

 The Morningside

 Obreht's third novel The Morningside was published in 2024.

+Sunrise

+Sunrise, Obreht's fourth novel, was published August 11, 2026 by Penguin Random House.